Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 the message.
 The Deployment Orchestrator is responsible for handling system reliability, context persistence, recovery, and activity coordination.

-An `ActivityProcessor` is an extensibility points for integrating technologies such as Terraform or custom operations code into the deployment process.
+An `ActivityProcessor` is an extensibility point for integrating technologies such as Terraform or custom operations code into the deployment process.
 For example, a Terraform processor would gather input data associated with the orchestration and pass it to a Terraform script for execution.
 The `ActivityProcess` interface is defined as follows: